Berserk-Games/Tabletop-Simulator-API/docs/events.md

 !!!example
 	Decodes a JSON representation of a game state, consisting of nested tables, strings, numbers and object GUIDs.
-Then obtains an object reference from the saved GUID.
+Then obtains an Object from the saved GUID.
 	```lua
     local some_object -- We'll store an object reference to use later.